abc1260/philip_chauvet-stringreverseonlyvowel/README.md

 Solution 1: ReverseStringSwapVowels.java
 ---------------------------------------------------
-SINGLE LOOPING algorithm using non-fancy swap of vowel:
+SINGLE LOOPING algorithm using non-fancy swap array position of vowel:
 1. Approach string from both ends (i for beginning, j for ends and progressively move towards the center from both ends, where (i=j) .
 1a.
 If either current position is consonant ignore swapping